Head of Ontario COVID-19 science table says capacity limits may need 'fine-tuning'

 The head of Ontario's COVID-19 science table says it could be time to revisit some capacity limits in the province as COVID-19 cases start to tick back up.

-Dr. Peter Juni, scientific director of Ontario's COVID-19 Science Advisory Table, told Newstalk 580 CFRA's "Ottawa Now with Kristy Cameron" that the recent increase comes on the heels of two factors.
+Dr. Peter Juni, scientific director of Ontario's COVID-19 Science Advisory Table, says that the recent increase comes on the heels of two factors.

 "The second honeymoon is over.
 We just need to be aware of what is happening.
 We have, on one hand, lifted capacity limits in sports arenas and restaurants and, on the other hand, the temperature has dropped," he said.